 Cholesterol plaques can be the cause of heart disease.
-Plaques begin in artery walls and grow over years.
-The growth of cholesterol plaques slowly blocks blood flow in the arteries.
-Worse, a cholesterol plaque can suddenly rupture.
+Plaques begin in artery walls and grow for years, slowly blocking blood flow in the arteries.
+Worse, a cholesterol plaque can rupture.
 The sudden blood clot that forms over the rupture then causes a heart attack or stroke.

 Blocked arteries caused by plaque buildup and blood clots are the leading cause of death in the U.S. Reducing cholesterol and other risk factors can help prevent cholesterol plaques from forming.
 Occasionally, it can even reverse some plaque buildup.

 Cholesterol plaques form by a process called atherosclerosis.
 It’s also called "hardening of the arteries."
 LDL, or "bad cholesterol," is the raw material of cholesterol plaques.
 It can damage the arteries that carry blood from your heart to the rest of your body.
 Then, once the damage has started, LDL keeps on building up in the artery walls.
 Progressive and painless, atherosclerosis grows cholesterol plaques silently and slowly.

 The cholesterol plaques of atherosclerosis are the usual cause of heart attacks, strokes, and peripheral arterial disease.
 These conditions together are major contributors to cardiovascular disease.
 Cardiovascular disease is the No. 1 killer in America, causing about 650,000 deaths each year.